nickysims123/Event-and-Holiday-Tracker/README.md

 stored in a relational database.
 These events can be created, updated, requested, and deleted.

+You can set up this code environment by running :
+    - chmod +x setup_venv.sh
+    - chmod +x run_docker.sh

+Now, you can run all tests by the commands:
+    - python -m pytest .
+    - ./smoketest.sh

 It's functionality includes checking distances between event dates, checking if the current date is a holiday given an external API call, The database also allows for soft deletion of events.

+ISSUE LOG:
+    - Unit Testing is variable for the functions provided on the main branch.
+There seems to be an issue with using Mocker as a parameter for my mock_cursor fixture.
+It has worked some times out of many.
+The issue lies with the SQL code in the test_calendar_model.py.
+    - There is one test fixture that outright does not work: test_update_event.
+This fixture breaks because of the mock call to the fake DB: it cannot successfully check the data of the event after running the mock call.

 ROUTES: